BlenMiner/Unity-WebGL-Audio/README.md

 To bypass this error:

-"Data too long to fit the audioclip: CLIP x sample(s) discarded"
+!x Data too long to fit the audioclip: CLIP x sample(s) discarded

 Usage: